justlark/lark.gay/site/content/furry-carnival.md

 _Midway Menagerie_ is a monthly furry blogging carnival.

-We have a [Telegram channel](https://t.me/+s3amTSjDLd5hNjMx) for receiving updates and reminders, but you do not need to join in participate.
+We have a [Telegram channel](https://t.me/+s3amTSjDLd5hNjMx) for receiving updates and reminders, but you do not need to join to participate.

 The theme for July 2026 is
 ["Fandom and Community"](@/log/furry-carnival-jul-2026.md), hosted by Lark.